To check the quick guide to getting your healthcare entitlement click here

 If you were being attended to before you ceased paying contributions then your cover is extended to 52 weeks for the worker and 39 weeks for the dependant and 39 or 26 weeks if the assistance commenced after you stopped paying contributions . source: http://www.seg-social.es and http://www2.gobiernodecanarias.org/sanidad/

-If you use up your period of entitlement, do not have a partner of family member who can cover you as a beneficiary, or are not registered as unemployed, then you can apply for “personas sin recursos económicos suficientes” which is basically says you do not have the means to provide your own health cover.
-This application is processed through your local National Health Medical Centre and is available to Spanish Nationals and Foreigners alike provided they have been resident and working in the Canaries or were resident before 24 April 2012, and do not have access to entitlement by any other means- but it is means tested.
+If you use up your period of entitlement, do not have a partner of family member who can cover you as a beneficiary, or are not registered as unemployed, then from July 20th 2018 you can apply for Universal Healthcare – (previously referred to as personas sin recursos económicos suficientes” which is basically says you do not have the means to provide your own health cover).
+This application is processed through your local CAISS social security office and previously was available to Spanish Nationals and Foreigners alike provided they have been resident and working in the Canaries or were resident before 24 April 2012 (amended 27 Jul 2018 see final paragraph below) , and do not have access to entitlement by any other means- but it is means tested.

-When British Nationals apply for ‘sin recursos‘ healthcare, as well as having to provide information about income levels, and proof of residence, they will have to provide a letter which states they do not have entitlement to healthcare cover from the UK is produced by the Department of Health in the UK.
-You can request this certificate written in Spanish (as required by the authorities here), from the Overseas Healthcare Team on 0044 191 218 1999 ; have your UK national insurance number handy.
+When British Nationals apply for ‘sin recursos‘ healthcare now called “Universal Healthcare”, as well as having to provide information about income levels, and proof of residence, they will have to provide a letter which states they do not have entitlement to healthcare cover from the UK this is produced by the Department of Health in the UK.
+You can request this certificate written in Spanish (as required by the authorities here), from the Overseas Healthcare Team on 0044 191 218 1999 NHS Business Services Authority: option 5.
+Email: firstname.lastname@example.org ; have your UK national insurance number handy.

-If you have not submitted a Spanish tax return then you will need to obtain a certificate from the UK tax authority to show your income or lack of income.
+If you have never submitted a Spanish tax return then you may need to obtain a certificate from the UK tax authority to show your income or lack of income.

 What about common law partners?